07 May,2020 | 5 months read

 Treatment for alcohol addiction includes supervised detox, counselling and therapy, and support group participation.

 Medications only help manage the symptoms or cravings, but to completely overcome the addiction, one has to be determined from within.
+Some of the medications for alcoholics to stop drinking are Antabuse (Disulfiram), Naltrexone, and Campral (Acamprosate)

 Because of prolonged alcohol addiction, the brain develops a severe dependency on alcohol and cannot function properly.
 This is where counselling comes.